wincent/masochist/content/wiki/Cocoa bindings notes.md

 But note:

 > "The recommendation is that bindings should not be used between two model objects.
-Binding views directly to model objects should only be done (and even then it isn't something that is currently suggested) when there is no updating of the values due to changes in the UI (essentially read-only).&lt;br /&gt; &lt;br /&gt; bindings are intended to eliminate glue code between views and model objects&lt;br /&gt; &lt;br /&gt; KVO is the better solution. if the observeValeForKeyPath: method is a bottleneck or results in ugly code it is quite possible to encapsulate that observing code into an object..."
+Binding views directly to model objects should only be done (and even then it isn't something that is currently suggested) when there is no updating of the values due to changes in the UI (essentially read-only).
+>
+> bindings are intended to eliminate glue code between views and model objects
+>
+> KVO is the better solution. if the observeValeForKeyPath: method is a bottleneck or results in ugly code it is quite possible to encapsulate that observing code into an object..."

 Scott Anguish (Apple): <http://www.cocoabuilder.com/archive/message/cocoa/2006/7/21/168062>